Generalized Planning in PDDL Domains with Pretrained Large Language Models: Generalized Planning with LLMs

-\textbf{Domain Summarization.} Our first prompt to the LLM is shown on the right.
 To compensate for the limited context window size of transformer-based LLMs like GPT-4, we abbreviate the encoding of the training tasks in two ways.
 First, we always use only two training tasks, even when more are given.
 Second, within each training task, we limit the number of objects and initial state ground atoms shown.
 For each object type, if the number of objects of that type exceeds 10, we truncate the object set and add ellipses.
 Similarly, for each predicate, if the number of ground atoms with that predicate exceeds 10, we truncate and add ellipses.
 The fact that we only need to communicate the ``gist'' of the task distribution, rather than whole tasks, is another advantage of generalized planning with LLMs versus \emph{planning} with LLMs.

-\textbf{Strategy Proposal.} After the LLM responds to the first prompt, we ask for a generalized planning strategy, as shown on the right.
+\textbf{Strategy Proposal.} After the LLM responds to the first prompt, we ask for a generalized planning strategy:

 In preliminary experiments, omitting the phrase ``without using search'' would often lead the LLM to propose a search-based planning strategy.
-We hypothesize that including this phrase together with the ``simple'' qualifier is enough to guide the LLM toward efficient solutions.
-We test this hypothesis in experiments.

 \textbf{Strategy Implementation.} Finally, we ask the LLM to implement the strategy as a Python program:

 In domains without object types, \texttt{objects} is instead just a set of object names.